What information must a company send to Companies House?

 From 1st.
 October 2009, directors' details provided to Companies House and to be entered on the company's own register of directors will include both a 'service address' and usual residential address.
 In most circumstances the service address is the only one to be kept available to the public at Companies House and in the company's statutory registers.
 For more details click here.

-Each year (generally with reference to the anniversary of the company's date of registration) the company must make an annual return.
-This is done either electronically (with a fee of £15) or by completing and signing a paper form (fee £30).
-The annual return states much of the information currently on file at Companies House (registered office, directors, shareholders, industry classification).
+Each year the company must file at Companies House a confirmation statement.
+Most companies do this electronically (with a fee of £13) or by completing and signing a paper form CS01 (fee £40).
+The confirmation statement states much of the information currently on file at Companies House (registered office, directors, shareholders, PSC information, industry classification, etc).
 It serves two purposes: (1) it prompts the company to bring any information which has changed up to date; (2) it makes searching the file at Companies House easier.
 It is only necessary for most purposes to go back to the last annual return and note any changes registered since that date.
+The confirmation statement replaced the annual return, which served much the same purpose, from 30 June 2016.

 All limited companies have to file annual accounts.
 The bigger companies have to file full accounts comprising a balance sheet, profit and loss account, directors' report and auditors report.
 Small and medium sized companies can send 'modified accounts', containing less detail.